Melbourne Cup

 The Melbourne Cup second acceptances are the second round of declarations taken the Monday before the final field is released on the Saturday before Melbourne Cup Day.
 The Melbourne Cup second acceptances stage is the final step in the process before the announcement of the final field on Victoria Derby Day and traditionally attract around 30 – 40 hopefuls.

-Click here to view a full list of the 2023 Melbourne Cup second acceptors.
+Click here to view the full 2024 Melbourne Cup second acceptances.

 Melbourne Cup first acceptances are the first round of declarations helping narrow down the original bumper crop of nominees for the classic ahead of the official Melbourne Cup final field of 24 being released on the Saturday before Melbourne Cup Day.

-Click here to read more on the key 2023 Melbourne Cup first acceptors.
+Click here to view the full 2024 Melbourne Cup first acceptances.

-The 2023 Melbourne Cup weights (handicaps) were declared on Tuesday September 19 with the reigning champion Gold Trip allocated 58.5kg, a kilo more than his winning weight for 2022.
+The 2024 Melbourne Cup weights (handicaps) were declared on Tuesday September 17, 2024 with the reigning champion Without A Fight allocated the 58.5kg topweight after carrying 56kg to victory last year.

-Click here to read more on the key Melbourne Cup 2023 weights.
+Click here to view the complete 2024 Lexus Melbourne Cup weights.

 The final Melbourne Cup field will be declared on Victoria Derby Day.